Rafia2241/FEWZ/README.md

 cd FEWZ_3.1.rc
 ```

-modify the following two lines in the makefile to link to the LHAPDF version we want to use:
+Modify the following two lines in the makefile to link to the LHAPDF version we want to use:
 ```
 LHAPDF = on
 LHADIR = /cvmfs/cms.cern.ch/slc7_amd64_gcc900/external/lhapdf/6.3.0/lib